SteeshMcK/PasswordPicker/README.md

 ##### How to use:

+*When the repl.it page loads, click the big green arrow.
+Then it takes a few seconds for the program to load.

 1. Password Picker greets the user and asks them how many passwords they would like generated.
 ![Repl.it screenshot1](/images/ppImg1.png)

-2. User types in how many passwords they would like generated.
+2. User clicks the screen to engage the cursor, then types in how many passwords they would like generated.
 ![Repl.it screenshot2](/images/ppImg2.png)

 3. A quantity of passwords, chosen by the user, prints to the screen.
 The user is asked if they would like more passwords created or no.